apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

   Removes the `cordova-plugin-device` plugin from the project and deletes its entry from `package.json`.

-  _Note: If the plugin definiton existed in `config.xml` from a previous version of Cordova CLI, it will also be removed from `config.xml`._
+  _Note: If the plugin definition existed in `config.xml` from a previous version of Cordova CLI, it will also be removed from `config.xml`._

 ### Restoring Plugins

-Plugins are automatically restored from `package.json` and `config.xml` when executing the the **`cordova prepare`** command.
+Plugins are automatically restored from `package.json` and `config.xml` when executing the **`cordova prepare`** command.

 If a plugin is defined in both files, the information defined in `package.json` is used as the source of truth.

-After `prepare`, if a plugin was restored from `config.xml`, the `package.json` file will updated to reflect the restored plugin and will have identical vales from `config.xml`.
+After `prepare`, any plugins restored from `config.xml` will update the `package.json` file to reflect the values taken from `config.xml`.

 If you add a plugin without specifying a `<version | folder | git_url>`, the version that will be installed is taken from `package.json` or `config.xml`.